simonvomeyser/simple-web-dev/resources/markdown/response-cache-statamic.md

 ---
-title: How and why to use Spatie's response cache with Statamic
+title: How to use Spatie's response cache with Statamic
-release_date: today
+release_date: 30.05.2021
 slug: use-spatie-response-cache-with-statamic
 excerpt: >-
     Spatie's response cache package speeds up your page quite considerably.